TFS Gulf

 My father really wanted the daughters to study and it was a path-breaking decision that my father had taken.

 So from childhood, it was only about ”padhai, padhai, padhai” (study, study, and study).
-I have three sisters, and a brother of which I am the eldest.
-Hence there was a lot riding on me.
+I have three sisters and a brother of which I am the eldest.
+Hence there were a lot of responsibilities resting on my shoulders.

 If I could not make it then people would have said to my father “See, you took a wrong decision.”